setetres/v2/README.md

 │       ├── modernizr.js        (html5 + css3 for the masses)
 │       └── plugins.js          (you can add more plugins here)
 ├── .gitignore
-├── .htaccess                   (handle server errors and shit) ├── README.md                   (you're reading it right now) ├── error.php                   (one page to rule them all) ├── favicon.ico                 (16x16 of pure art) └── index.php                   (duh!)
+├── README.md                   (you're reading it right now) ├── favicon.ico                 (16x16 of pure art)
+└── index.php                   (duh!)
 ```